projectestac/jclic.js/README.md

 npm run build
 ```

-This will generate the main file `dist/jclic.min.js`
+This will generate the main file `dist/jclic.min.js` (along with other files useful for development)

 To test this resulting bundle and see the demo on your browser, launch the test server: